Search:

 A healing of malaria while in the Peace Corps cemented for Rich what he had learned from childhood in Christian Science, that God, divine Love, is present and universal to heal and regenerate all mankind.
 With a BA in English from Principia College, and international experience, Rich obtained his law degree from Washington University.
 After an extensive career in law and global business, he transitioned to the full time public practice of Christian Science in 2005, becoming a Teacher in 2009.
 After eight years as Committee on Publication for Arizona, Rich moved to Boston where he worked as the manager of Committees on Publication (2015–2017), prior to becoming a Director.
 Each of these steps has been taken with the full partnership of his wife, Blythe, and the surround of love from their children.

-Barbara Fife, C.S.B. — Director
+Moji George, C.S.B. — Director

 Scott Preller, C.S.B. — Director